digma-ai/dev-portal/digma-core-concepts/assets.md

 # Assets

 Asset categories include HTTP Endpoints, code locations, consumers, database queries, and more.
-In most cases, an asset correlates to a [Span](https://opentelemetry.io/docs/concepts/signals/traces/#spans) that has been categorized and processed in a specific way.&#x20;
+In most cases, an asset correlates to a [Span](https://opentelemetry.io/docs/concepts/signals/traces/#spans) that has been categorized and processed in a specific way.

 <figure><img src="../.gitbook/assets/image (3) (1) (1) (1).png" alt=""><figcaption></figcaption></figure>

 Another reason for categorizing spans into assets is to be able to better compare them.
 There is no sense in comparing an endpoint to a database query, for example.
-In each category, it is possible to sort the assets based on duration, performance impact, errors, and other criteria.&#x20;
+In each category, it is possible to sort the assets based on duration, performance impact, errors, and other criteria.

 ## Asset Naming and Uniqueness